rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   #### Parameters<br>

-  For the Technopedia-id endpoint, you provide the Technopedia ID.
+  For the Technopedia-id endpoint, you provide the Technopedia ID.<br>
   For the TQL endpoint, you provide MATCH statements with parameters that specify nodes, attributes, and relationships.